xu-an/JUnitDemo/README.md

-# UnitTest
+# JUnit Demo
-Starter project for learning Unit Test
+Starter project for learning Unit Test with JUnit